Everything You Need to Know About Dog Leg Strains & Sprains

 by Justin Girdler |

 Dogs are active creatures that love to roam and play.
-However, something as simple as a misstep or accident could compromise their mobility.
-Any of those problems can lead to injuries, including strains and sprains.
+But something a simple misstep or accident could damage their mobility.
+Any number of activities can lead to injuries, including strains and sprains.

-If you and your dog live an active lifestyle, learning about dog sprains and strains is a must.
-That way, you’ll know what to do if your dog ever encounters these injuries.
+Learning about dog sprains and strains is a must if you and your dog live an active lifestyle.
+That way, you'll know what to do if your dog ever encounters these injuries.
 Read on to learn more about strains and sprains and how to treat them.

 What is a Dog Strain?